uagpmc/api.uagpmc.com/src/data/loadouts/uag/README.md

 # Unnamed Arma Group Loadouts

-This folder contains the standard loadouts for the UAG.
+This folder contains the standard loadouts for UAG.
 These loadouts are used by the UAG to standardize the equipment of its members and provide them with a solid foundation to build upon.

 ## Specifications